← cook.2ho.me

 2. Add salt and sugar; swirl with a finger to dissolve.

-3. Add the rinsed rice.
+3. Add the rice.
 Spread flat, push gently below the water line.

 4. Pour coconut milk over the top.
 It will sit as a layer above the rice.
 Do not stir.